lopezpdvn/aspnet5co/pages/aspnet5-introduction.md

 ASP.NET 5 will run on both the full .NET Framework as well as on .NET Core when released.
 Either choice is effectively cross-platform, since the full Mono's framework already runs on different platforms.
-Contrary to initial rumours, [ASP.NET 5 will support VisualBasic.NET along with C#](http://blogs.msdn.com/b/webdev/archive/2015/04/23/making-it-better-asp-net-with-visual-basic-14.aspx).
+Contrary to initial rumors, [ASP.NET 5 will support VisualBasic.NET along with C#](http://blogs.msdn.com/b/webdev/archive/2015/04/23/making-it-better-asp-net-with-visual-basic-14.aspx).